How Do I Rate This?

 Survivable systems need to have extensive reliability for extended lifetimes.
 Electronics are generally not designed to be functional for more than 10 years, unless specially fabricated for long life.
 Long-life systems ultimately need a 20-year (or greater) lifetime and are critical for extended lunar-stay missions, deep- and interstellar-space missions, and some Earth-orbiting missions.

 Space Radiation Modeling

-Saturnian radiation belts have not received as much attention as the Jovian radiation belts because they are not nearly as intense; the famous Saturnian particle rings tend to deplete the belts near where their peak would occur.
-As a result, there has not been a systematic development of engineering models of the Saturnian radiation environment for mission design, with the exception of the Divine (1990) study that used published data from several charged-particle experiments from several flybys of Saturn to generate numerical models for the electron and proton radiation belts; however, Divine never formally developed a computer program that could be used for general mission analyses.
+Saturn's radiation belts have not received as much attention as the Jovian radiation belts because they are not nearly as intense; Saturn's famous particle rings tend to deplete the belts near where their peak would occur.
+As a result, there has not been a systematic development of engineering models of Saturn's radiation environment for mission design, with the exception of the (1990) Divine study that used published data from several charged-particle experiments from several flybys of Saturn to generate numerical models for the electron and proton radiation belts.
+However, Divine never formally developed a computer program that could be used for general mission analyses.

 JPL has attempted to fill that void by developing the Saturn Radiation Model (SATRAD), which is a software version of the Divine model that can be used as a design tool for possible future missions to Saturn.
 Extension and refinement of these models are critical to future missions to Europa and Titan as well as for extended Jovian missions.